mpgeek/Vista-Map/README.md

 Vista-Map
 =========

-A Leaflet-Geocluster stack implementation of server-side mapping.e
+A Leaflet-Geocluster stack implementation of server-side mapping.